Uncyclopedia

-Uncyclopedia is the name of several forks of satirical online encyclopedias that parody Wikipedia.
-Its logo, a hollow "puzzle potato", parodies Wikipedia's globe puzzle logo, and it styles itself as "the content-free encyclopedia", parodying Wikipedia's slogan of "the free encyclopedia" and likely as a play on the fact that Wikipedia is described as a "free-content" encyclopedia.
-Founded in 2005 as an English-language wiki, the project spans more than 75 languages as well as several subprojects parodying other wikis.
+Uncyclopedia is a wiki that parodies Wikipedia and other online encyclopedias.
+Its logo, a hollow "puzzle potato", parodies Wikipedia's puzzle globe logo, and it styles itself as "the content-free encyclopedia", parodying Wikipedia's slogan of "the free encyclopedia" and likely as a play on the fact that Wikipedia is described as a "free-content" encyclopedia.
 Uncyclopedia's name is a portmanteau of the prefix un- and the word encyclopedia.